partydragen/Vote-Module/README.md

-# Vote Module
-Vote module for NamelessMC software
+# Vote Module for NamelessMC v2.0.0 pr3

-NamelessMC Version: 2.0 (Pr2)

-How to install:
-Move the folders to your root folder where u have NamelessMC installed then vote module files being placed on right places
+## Installation:
+- Upload the contents of the **upload** directory straight into your NamelessMC installation's directory
+- Activate the module in the AdminCP -> Modules tab

+## Notes:
+- Not compatible with other NamelessMC vote modules
+- If you are using a custom template, make sure you add the template file (in the **custom/templates/Default** directory) to your custom template!